-The final pick amongst our members is the brand new BRITISH AIRWAYS LOUNGE.
+The final pick amongst our members is the brand new British Airways Singapore lounge.
 This lounge only opened last week, but it appears to be a good quality lounge not unlike most other British Airways locations.
 Time will tell whether this lounge is as good as the Qantas or Emirates offerings, however initial reports suggest that construction in the lounge is not yet completed.

 I was in SIN 2 days ago and the BA lounge is still a mess, with drilling/tradesmen, so not 100% on the opening date.